Are you wondering if aromatherapy can help you with past trauma so you can move forward with your life?

 Hear it from Chris himself:

-Ylang Ylang is the featured oil this month in the Inner Sanctum.
+Ylang Ylang is one of the oils that is featured in the Inner Sanctum Library.
 We thought, who better to contribute a guest recipe for Ylang than Chris Mack.
 Since Ylang Ylang tends to be a great floral oil for men, Chris’s Blend would make a great cologne for a man (though I’m sure women will like it as well).
 He suggests that you use this blend as a “base” and build on it to make it your own.

 Remember, there’s no right way to make a blend, as long as you like it and the application is safe.
 If you need guidelines on the safe use of essential oils, sign up to receive our Safety-First Aromatherapy PDF.